Galaxies in the Epoch of Reionization Are All Bark and No Bite -- Plenty of Ionizing Photons, Low Escape Fractions: Analysis

 Second, there are several processes that can impact the shape of the UV continuum with respect to the stars.
 One process is the nebular continuum, produced from free-bound and the two-photon emission from the $2s\rightarrow1s$ transition in hydrogen.
 These are already included in the \bagpipes\ \texttt{Cloudy} models.
 Another process is increased \ion{H}{1} absorption from the IGM or ISM of the host galaxy, both of which can alter the shape of the UV spectra, particularly around \lya.
 Several studies have measured an increase in the strength of the \ion{H}{1} damping wing in galaxies at the EOR \citep{Heintz_2024,Umeda_2024}.
 We have added to \bagpipes\ the \ion{H}{1} damping wing to allow for this effect following the formalism of \citet{Dijkstra_2014}.
 This requires two parameters, \texttt{IGM:R}, the comoving distance to the patch of IGM at the edge of the ionized ``bubble'' around a galaxy, and \texttt{IGM:x\_HI}, the average gas-neutral fraction of the patch of the IGM (see also \citealt{Heintz_2024}).
 This allows the models not to rely overly on the nebular continuum to reproduce the shape of the rest-UV continuum.

-Third, through testing we found that modeling of the JWST/NIRSpec data frequently under-fit the spectral resolution. \bagpipes\ uses a model for the variable spectral resolution of the NIRSpec/prism available from the \textit{Space Telescope Science Institute} (STScI)\footnote{\url{https://jwst-docs.stsci.edu/files/97979440/97979447/1/1596073265467/jwst\_nirspec\_prism\_disp.fits}}, but this assumes galaxies are unresolved and are centered in the MSA slits.
-The reality is that the effects of galaxy morphology and location within the slit lead to a type of morphological spectral broadening similar to that seen in slitless data \citep{Simons_2023}.
-To compensate, we added a nuisance parameter that multiplies the spectral resolution by a factor with respect to the spectral file (we refer to this as a line-spread factor (LSF)).
+Third, through testing we found that modeling of the JWST/NIRSpec data frequently under-fit the spectral resolution. \bagpipes\ uses a model for the variable spectral resolution of the NIRSpec/PRISM available from the \textit{Space Telescope Science Institute} (STScI)\footnote{\url{https://jwst-docs.stsci.edu/files/97979440/97979447/1/1596073265467/jwst\_nirspec\_prism\_disp.fits}}, but this assumes galaxies are unresolved and are centered in the MSA slits.
+The reality is that the effects of galaxy morphology and location within the slit lead to a type of morphological spectral broadening similar to that seen in slitless data \citep{Simons_2023}. \editone{Indeed, recent updates to the NIRSpec calibration find this effect is wavelength dependent and can be as much as 50\%\footnote{\url{https://www.stsci.edu/contents/news/jwst/2025/new-pathloss-corrections-for-nirspec-multi-object-and-fixed-slit-spectroscopy-are-available}}.} To compensate, we added a nuisance parameter that multiplies the spectral resolution by a factor with respect to the spectral file (we refer to this as a line-spread factor (LSF)).
 This parameter improves the quality of the fits, particularly noticeable in the width of the nebular emission lines.
 We allow the galaxy spectra to be broadened by an intrinsic velocity dispersion, $\sigma_v$, though in practice this is much less than the instrument dispersion.
 We also allow the noise to be scaled by a nuisance parameter, and we allow for a multiplicative scaling factor (assumed to be a second order polynomial) to match the spectral flux to the broad-band photometry.